 The Immigration and Nationality Act, or INA, was created in 1952 by the McCarran-Walter bill of 1952, Public Law No. 82-414.
 The Act has been amended many times over the years but is still the basic body of immigration law.

-Our individual and corporate clients rely on our experienced legal expertise to help navigate the complex systems of immigration laws, regulations and treaties in a timely manner.
+Our individual and corporate clients rely on our legal expertise to help navigate the complex systems of immigration laws, regulations and treaties in a timely manner.
 You may not know if you are eligible without talking to our experienced immigration team.
-Working closely with lawyers in our Corporate, Government Contracts, Intellectual Property, Labor, Employment and Benefits, and Real Estate sections, our team will address any issues that may arise during the process.
+Working closely with lawyers in our Corporate, Government Contracts, Intellectual Property, Labor, Employment and Benefits, and Real Estate sections, our team can proactively address any issues that may arise during the process.

 Call today to learn more.